marzekan/MASAPT/README.md

 &nbsp;

-_❗_ <span style="color:red">_Warning_</span>
+_❗_ <span style="color:red">_Disclaimer_</span>

-> This tool is developed for academic and research purposes as a part of the _Multiagent systems_ course at _Faculty of Organization and Informatics, University of Zagreb_.
+> This tool is developed for academic and research purposes as a part of the university course.
-  This tool is not to be used without consent of a party whose security is being tested.
+  The use of MASAPT for attacking targets without prior consent is illegal.
 >
-> Author holds no responsibility for any damage made with this tool and condemns any nefarious usage of the same.
-This tool is not ment to be used in any professional environment at this point, it is still just a _proof-of-concept_ for the underlying theoretical model.
+> Developers hold no responsibility for any damage made with this tool and condemn any nefarious usage of MASAPT.
+This tool is not ment to be used in any professional environment at this point, it is just a _proof-of-concept_ for the underlying theoretical model.

 ___